luigimalaguti/luigimalaguti/README.md

 Currently I'm studying computer engineering at UNIMORE 👨‍💻.

 In these years I'm learning some languages, like C, Java, Python, SQL, Shell - Bash, I'm learning development techniques like Desing Patterns and some basic algorithms.
-In addition, I am also learning UNIX-like and network system architectures.
+In addition, I am also learning UNIX-like system architectures, computer architectures, like RISC, and network architectures.

 Well...
 I'm trying to learn as much as possible 👨‍🎓 (it's a bit difficult 🤫).